 Typically, teacher and student populations score below adult averages in creativity.
-We feel that this is one of the unfortunate side effects of standardized testing, and we encourage all schools we work with to focus on fostering this very important skill.
+This may be one of the unfortunate side effects of standardized testing.
 If you rank high, find positive outlets for your creativity and never let anyone try to shut that skill down!